Planning a route

 - Pedestrians and bicycles do not support engines.

-- Each engine can contain consumption parameters used to predict the vehicle range.
+- Each engine can contain consumption parameters used to predict vehicle range.

 - Motorized vehicles may have dimensions.

-- A hazmat classification of the load can restrict usable roads.
+- A hazmat classification can restrict usable roads.

-- An ADR tunnel code describes which tunnels can be used.
+- An ADR tunnel code describes which tunnels the vehicle can use.

-Some vehicle properties are valid only at the current point in time and get updated over time, e.g. the fuel amount/charge level.
-Vehicle data is also useful during free driving mode without a route, e.g. for range features like 360 range around your current position.
+Some vehicle properties are valid only at the current point in time and update over time—for example, fuel level or battery charge.
+Vehicle data is also useful during free driving mode (no planned route), for example, in range features like 360-degree range around your current position.

 Planning failures